garybernhardt/do_not_want/README.md

 Several methods in ActiveRecord skip validations, callbacks, or both.
 In my extremely humble but also extremely correct opinion, this is a bad idea.

-Do Not Want kills those methods dead so you won't cut yourself on them.
+Do Not Want kills those methods dead so you won't cut yourself on them:

-To install:
+    >> User.new.update_attribute(:foo, 5)

-    gem install do_not_want
+    DoNotWant::NotSafe: User#update_attribute isn't safe because it skips validation

 ## Why Do It Do It